JosefAlbers/Phi-3-Vision-MLX/assets/tutorial_1.md

 This implements a gated feedforward network:

 1. **Gated Architecture**:
-   - The input is first projected into two separate spaces: one for the 'gate' and one for the 'values'.
+   - The input is first projected into two separate spaces: one for the 'gate' and the other for the 'values'.
    - This is achieved through a single linear projection followed by a split operation.
 2. **Activation Function**:
    - The gate portion uses the SiLU (Sigmoid Linear Unit) activation, also known as the swish function.